Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Can I drink butterfly pea tea on an empty stomach?

-Most people can drink it on an empty stomach without issues.
-If you have a sensitive stomach, try it with food first.
+Most people tolerate it fine on an empty stomach.
+Anyone with a sensitive stomach might try it with food the first few times.

 Is butterfly pea tea better cold or hot?